ggreer/geoff.greer.fm/miata/index.md

 ### Restoration

 I got to work.
 First, I vacuumed everything.
 (The seller had a very cute dog with white fur.)
-The engine compartment had quite a few leaves. leaving my shop vac looking like I'd tried to vacuum up a tree.
+The engine compartment had quite a few leaves, leaving my shop vac looking like I'd tried to vacuum up a tree.

 The driver side sun visor had lost a screw, so I found a replacement.
 Though the car is 100% metric, a #10x3/4in sheet metal screw fit just fine.